 Recess for all students, minimum 2 times a day with encouragement for active games.

-Organized movement classes for grades K-8 – 1 day a week for 45 minutes.
+Organized movement classes for grades PK-8 – 1 day a week for 30-45 minutes.

-After school enrichment classes: dance, track and field / running, and soccer are examples.
+After school enrichment classes: dance, running, and soccer are examples.

 All movement classes incorporate the benefits of exercise, i.e. flexibility, strength and endurance, correct breathing, cool down and stretching techniques, safety of sports.